 - Make the process gradual: Be patient with your child and make small changes gradually.

-- Create a positive bedtime routine: Try and make bedtime a fun experience for your kid.
+- Create a positive bedtime routine: Try and make bedtime a fun experience for your little one.

-- Consult with a professional: Seek help from a pediatrician or sleep consultant to help you make the change.
+- Check with a professional: Seek help from a pediatrician or sleep consultant to help you make the change.

 As a parent, it’s important to create the safest and most comfortable environment for your child.
 Sleep is crucial for a healthy life, so each family member in your home should have their own space to curl up in each night.